5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Since any match that starts and ends with a quote is text by definition the function returns those untouched.
 Anything that start with a lamp symbol is a comment, so they are returned untouched as well.
 That leaves the hits for the real variable names: they are exchanged against `⌹Hello world⌹`.

-Naturally transformation functions gives you enourmes power: you can do whatever you like.
+Naturally transformation functions gives you enormous power: you can do whatever you like.

 ## Document mode